-Qlaira is also approved for lighter, shorter periods where women usually experience shorter withdrawal bleeds in comparison to other brands of the pill.
-It may also ease the symptoms of PMS.
-The combined pill can also be used to treat acne and for managing endometriosis.
+Qlaira is also approved for the treatment of heavy menstrual bleeding as it typically results in lighter, shorter periods.
+It may also ease the symptoms of premenstrual syndrome (PMS).
+This pill can also be used to treat acne and for the management of endometriosis.

-Qlaira can be used for period delay but you must ensure you take the tablets in the correct order as they contain different levels of hormones.
-To delay your period with Qlaira, skip the last four tablets in the pack (the two dark red and two white pills) and begin taking the 8th tablet in the next pack.
-This will delay your period until you reach the end of the pack.
+Qlaira can be used for the period delay but you must ensure you take the tablets in the correct order as they contain different levels of hormones.
+To delay your period with Qlaira, skip the last four tablets in your current pack (the two dark red and two white pills), skip the first 7 tablets in a new pack and begin by taking the 8th tablet in the new pack.
+This will delay your period until you reach the end of the new pack.